 Fit and Comfort

 Although the Maze fit our lead tester well, it got docked a few points in our Comfort category for not having an adjustment system.
-If having an easy adjustment system is important to you, other options exist.
+If having an easy adjustment system is vital to you, there are some other top ski helmets that may work better.

 Warmth

-Helmets with vents that are fixed open can only be so warm; that's the nature of having cold air flowing through a helmet.
-Period, end of story.
+Helmets like the Maze with vents that are fixed open can only be so warm; that's the nature of having cold air flowing through a helmet: period, end of story.
 If you run hot or can fit a beanie under your helmet, then you probably won't have any issue at all.
 With that in mind, our testers had a fine time staying warm by adding a thin beanie or buff under the Maze on cold days.
-That said, without a way to adjust the helmet size easily on the go, adding and subtracting a beanie throughout the day will affect the fit.
+However, without a way to adjust the helmet size easily on the go, adding and subtracting a beanie throughout the day will affect the fit and may not work as well as having a helmet with closeable vents.

 Ventilation

-With the above critique in mind, remember that the Maze only has nine vents.
-And, helmets with adjustable ventilation are superior to those without.
+With the above critique in mind, remember that the Maze only has nine vents, and they are not closeable, making it inferior to helmets with adjustable ventilation.
 That said, the Maze has removable earpieces, which can let in a lot of airflow on a warm day.
 Although this isn't a ventilation-specific helmet, it does a great job pulling air through the helmet when you're moving, and the only time our testers had an issue with overheating was while side-stepping or hiking to distant in-bounds terrain.

 Weight and Bulk

 The Maze is one of the lightest contenders in our review.
-It fit all of our testers well and has a modern look that is pleasing to the eye and fit under our testers' hoods on stormy days.
-Some will make the argument that a lighter helmet is a better option, because less weight on your head decreases the chances of whiplash injuries during a crash.
-This is, however, hard to prove definitively in any tests.
-If weight is your thing, then this is your helmet.
+It fits all of our testers well and has a modern look that is pleasing to the eye and fits under jacket hoods on stormy days.
+Some will argue that a lighter helmet is a better option because less weight on your head decreases the chances of whiplash injuries during a crash.
+However, it is hard to prove this theory definitively in any tests, but if lightweight gear is your thing, this is your helmet.

 Goggle Compatibility

 As with other Smith helmets, the Maze performed the best with Smith goggles, with only the most subtle gap noticed during cold days and high speeds.
-The removable goggle lock held our goggles in place, with no fear of them falling off.
-Some will prefer to wear their goggles on the inside of this helmet, a new-school look, and will choose to remove the goggle clip in the back for an even cleaner look.
+The removable goggle lock held our goggles in place, and we had no fear of them falling off.
+Some prefer to wear goggles on the inside of this helmet, a new-school look, and you can remove the goggle clip for an even cleaner look.

 Style